-The research conducted in Microbiology-Immunology is pushing the frontiers of understanding microbe-host interactions.
-The strong interactions among faculty that investigate bacterial-host interactions, viral dynamics, and immunological mechanisms supports vigorous training programs and leading-edge research.
-Faculty have active collaborations beyond the department, including with the Lurie Cancer Center, with basic and clinical departments on the Chicago campus, and with complementary departments on the nearby Evanston campus.
+The research conducted in the Department of Microbiology-Immunology is pushing the frontiers of understanding microbe-host interactions.
+The strong interactions among faculty that investigate host-pathogen interactions and immunological mechanisms supports vigorous training programs and leading-edge research.
+Faculty have active collaborations beyond the department, including with the Robert H. Lurie Comprehensive Cancer Center of Northwestern University, with basic and clinical departments on the Chicago campus and with complementary departments on the nearby Evanston campus.
 The department faculty are engaged in research at all training levels through direct interactions with students and through weekly journal clubs and seminars.
-The faculty serve the scientific community through service on journal editorial boards, on NIH study sections, and on foundation advisory boards.
+The faculty serve the scientific community through service on journal editorial boards, on NIH study sections and on foundation advisory boards.

-Explore our areas of research and connect with faculty, staff and student researchers
+Explore our areas of research and connect with faculty, staff and student scientists:

-Learn more about our institutional training grants funded by the National Institutes of Health to develop and enhance research training opportunities
+Learn about our institutional training grants funded by the National Institutes of Health to develop and enhance research training opportunities:

 Center for Structural Genomics of Infectious Diseases

 CSGID is a consortium of laboratories using state-of-the-art, high-throughput structural biology methods to determine the three-dimensional structures of protein targets from pathogens in the NIAID Category A-C priority lists and organisms causing emerging and re-emerging infectious diseases.

 The Flow Cytometry Core Facility is a user-run facility for analyzing data on three cytometers: BD LSRII, BD CantoII and BD-FACSCelesta.
 The core offers training and has computers for analyzing data post-acquisition.